Running Out of Money in Retirement: Nine Steps to Help Reduce the Risk

 4. Diversify your investments

-Diversification is a key strategy to minimize the risk of losing money in retirement.
+Diversification is a key strategy to help minimize the risk of losing money in retirement.
 Make sure your portfolio includes a mix of stocks and other non-correlated investment types to weather the ups and downs of the market.

 While some might advise moving to more conservative investments as you approach retirement, it's essential to keep some growth-oriented investments to outpace inflation over the long haul.